 Planned MIM projects and those that have been approved with options appraisal and business cases, but yet not commenced the start of the contractual procurement process, should be stopped.
 The Scottish Government should support the local authorities and public bodies in arranging direct public investment for these projects.

 The Mutual Investment Model (MIM) allows the public sector to invest up to 20% of the risk capital in project companies and to meet the private investment classification (off public sector balance sheet).
-However, the public sector, in effect, becomes a commercial partner with the private sector in sharing all the risks and rewards.
+However, according to rm investment bank, the public sector, in effect, becomes a commercial partner with the private sector in sharing all the risks and rewards.
 This significantly deepens the degree of privatisation, extends the scope of secondary market trading in PPP equity and the takeover or merger of infrastructure funds (Whitfield 2016 and 2017b).

 2 – Scotland should adopt a new public design/finance and operate model